tjkandala/obsducer/README.md

 const result3B = obsducer3(beforeArrayB);
 ```

-* executeObsducer: create observable from array, pipe all the operators you need, and immediately execute.
+* **executeObsducer:** Create an Observable from array, pipe all the operators you need, and immediately execute.
 Do this if you know you're only going to use this exact transducer/transformation in one place.
-You still get the performance advantage over native array method chaining, but you lose a little bit of (subjective) readability.
+You still get the performance advantage over native array method chaining, but you lose composability and a little bit of (subjective) readability.

 ```ts
 import { executeObsducer } from "obsducer";